Availa Bank

 Carroll, Iowa · FDIC Cert #11771

-Availa Bank is an FDIC-insured bank (Certificate #11771) with $1.6B in total assets and $1.3B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Availa Bank, an FDIC-insured bank (Certificate #11771) with $1.6B in total assets and $1.3B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Carroll, Iowa, the bank maintains a Tier 1 capital ratio of 12.09% (Well-Capitalized) and a nonperforming loan ratio of 0.68%.
-BankHealthData assigns a composite Health Grade of A (81/100).
+BankHealthData assigns a composite Health Grade of A (81/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Availa Bank (FDIC cert 11771) is a mid-sized bank with $1.6B in total assets and $1.3B in deposits, based in Carroll, Iowa.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.